11x3/ilvmx/README.md

-# Welcome to the Internet Land of Magic
+# Internet Land of Magic

-## ILvMx: Internet Load virtual Module exchange

-Functionally minded cloud app server and network exchange.
+ILvMx is an `internet load virtual module exchange` or functionally minded cloud app server and with function-level exchange.

-ILvMx is an Elixir-lang `cloud app` server which is run in the cloud or self-hosted.
-We support native Elixir and HTTP APIs now and will add Elm-lang support and other support for in the near future.
+The server is written in Elixir-lang but the project distributable runs in the  cloud or self-hosted.
+We support native Elixir and HTTP APIs now and will add Elm-lang and other support in the near future.
 Like the direction shared by many new frameworks, we think calling them "web apps" doesn't feelerino.

+## Features

+- Storage + Code - global hashtag-based namespace of storage + code
+- Reactive - completely async event, time, and frame-based execution
 - Fun(ctional) - function-level partitioning
-- Reactive - events and updates, push forward, time and frame-based exe
-- Storage + Code - globally routable hashtag graph of storage + code
-- Dynamic -100% bootstrap and dynamically program your app from the first function up
-- Open - code with Nubcake, Elixir/Mix, Elm-lang, Rails/JS and/or dynamically
-- Fast - static caching object graph
+- Fast - low overhead `Bots` and default static object graphs
-- Powerful - Elixir/Erlang on the server + Elm-lang (or anything else!) on the front.
-- Potential - it won’t take long for more Plugs, Adapters, Emitters, and more Nubcakes to be written in native Elixir and expand the galaxy.
+- Open Source - server/apps/dsl are completely open source

 ## Setup

-1. Install VirtualBox
+1. Install VirtualBox (virtualbox.org)
 2. Install Vagrant (vagrantup.com)
 3. Clone repo `git clone git://github.com/lolnub/ilvmx.git`
-4. Build box `cd ilvmx`
+4. Build box `cd ilvmx` && `vagrant up`
-7. Fire up your box `vagrant up`

-## Let's build the *best* Web 4 theme park and story attraction ever.
+## Playing with the *best* Web 4 theme park and story attraction ever.

 - Players (users)
 - Castles (servers)